8 Sights in Alkmaar, Netherlands (with Map and Images)

 4. Muziekvereniging Excelsior

 The former Volksbadhuis of the Dutch city of Alkmaar is a municipal monument in the center of the city.
-The building, opened in 1892, was the first municipal bathhouse in Alkmaar.
-At the same time as the bathhouse, villas were also built in the Emmakwartier that had its own bathroom.
-To take a bath in the bathhouse, NLG 0.50 had to be paid.
+The property, opened in 1892, was the first municipal bathhouse in Alkmaar.
+At the same time with the bathhouse, villas were also built in the Emmakwartier which had a private bathroom.
+To take a bath in the bathhouse, ƒ 0.50 had to be paid.

 5. Vismarkt

-The fishing market in Alkmaar is a national monument consisting of some stone galleries and covered fish banks.
-In the first half of the 19th century the building served as a trading office and fishing stall.
-The fish was stored in the galleries and was released on the stone fish banks for the market.
+The fish market in Alkmaar is a national monument that consists of several stone galleries and covered fish banks.
+In the first half of the 19th century, the building served as a trading office and fish stall.
+The fish was stored in the galleries and displayed on the stone fish benches for the market.

 6. Grote Sint-Laurenskerk